-Every person, at some point in their lives will need physical therapy.
+In this article, we’ll discuss three common injuries treated with physical therapy.
+Unfortunately, every person, at some point in their lives, will need physical therapy.
 For some, physical therapy is recommended after a sports injury.
 For others, it follows major hip, knee or ankle surgery.
-Still others may need therapy to manage chronic pain, that doesn't seem to have a precipitating factor or cause.
+Still others may need therapy to manage chronic pain, that doesn’t seem to have a precipitating factor or cause.

-Here we are going to look at the three common injuries for which therapy is generally prescribed.
+Here we are going to look at three common injuries treated with physical therapy.
 Each injury and the length of time needed in therapy is based on the severity of the injury and the damage to soft tissues.
 If you have experienced any of these three injuries, it is a good idea to seek a consult with a doctor and/or physical therapist as soon as possible.

 Injuries to Joints and Muscles